mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed a bug where data sources in search results were incorrectly indicated to not be discoverable
+* We fixed a bug where data sources in the search results were incorrectly indicated to not be discoverable.

 ### August 22, 2024